ashwinsharan158/fontClassification/README.md

 Please read fontPrediction.py to get a better understanding of the model.<br>

 ## Evaluation Metrics
 To evaluate the performace we make use of precision score, recall score, f1 score for each class.
-Precision measures the proportion of correctly classified font instances among all instances classified<br>
-as that font.
+Precision measures the proportion of correctly classified font instances among all instances classified as that font.
 Recall measures the proportion of correctly classified font instances out of the total instances of that font class.
-The F1-score is the harmonic mean of precision and recall, providing a<br> balanced evaluation.
+The F1-score is the harmonic mean of precision and recall, providing a balanced evaluation.

-We also make use of  Receiver Operating Characteristic (ROC) curve and the Area Under the Curve (AUC) score can be useful for evaluating the performance of a classifier for each font class against all <br>
+We also make use of  Receiver Operating Characteristic (ROC) curve and the Area Under the Curve (AUC) score can be useful for evaluating the performance of a classifier for each font class against all other classes.
-other classes.
 A high AUC score indicates that the classifier can effectively distinguish between the target font class and the rest.

 ## Result